spolu/settle/README.md

 # Settle

-An experimental project aiming at making currency issuance and exchange easy and accessible.
+An experimental project aiming at making distributed currency issuance and exchange easy and accessible.

 - [Mints](mint/README.md)